mopidy/mopidy/docs/installation/index.rst

 #.
 Optional: If you want to use any Mopidy extensions, like Spotify support or
    Last.fm scrobbling, AUR also has `packages for several Mopidy extensions
    <https://aur.archlinux.org/packages/?K=mopidy>`_.

+   For a full list of available Mopidy extensions, including those not installable from AUR, see :ref:`ext`.

 #.
 Finally, you need to set a couple of :doc:`config values </config>`, and
    then you're ready to :doc:`run Mopidy </running>`.